 The physical presence of the public sector is so much bigger than in Britain.
 Kristianstad’s radhus (town hall) takes up a whole city block, a modern glass box behind retained historic facades, resembling a hedge fund HQ more than a municipal building.
 Then there’s the Kulturhuset a few blocks away, and another huge civic office building a few blocks further out.
 And another cultural centre for adults and younger people, near a spanking new Wetlands museum, Naturum.
 And opposite the Radhus on the main square there’s a museum, currently being renovated and extended with a new tourist information centre about to open in one wing.
 Around the corner, the local tax and pension office occupies part of a plush warehouse conversion alongside private businesses (Swedish towns mix uses well – in one of many custard-yellow former barracks building in Kristianstad, a Red Cross charity shop on the ground floor coexists happily with the local KPMG office upstairs).

 Hässleholm – a smaller town of 20,000 people 30km away from Kristianstad – has an equally impressive Kulturhuset, a brand new building with a huge Bibliotek that looks more like a university library than a small-town one.
 Swedish municipalities are generally small – considerably smaller than British district councils – and used to be even smaller (several rounds of local government reorganisation between the 50s and 70s reduced the number of communes from 2,500 to 280).
 There’s still little sign of the centralisation that austerity has forced on so many small English towns: everywhere larger than a village has its own Bibliotek, elementary school and health centre.
-Kristianstad has had a daily paper – Kristianstadsbladet – since the 1850s; it’s just as big as the London Evening Standard, which covers a city a hundred times bigger, and astonishingly has several offices around Kristianstad and its satellite towns.
+Kristianstad has had a daily paper – Kristianstadsbladet – since the 1850s; it still has as many pages as the London Evening Standard, which covers a city a hundred times bigger, and astonishingly has several offices around Kristianstad and its satellite towns.
 Sweden’s main national dailies – the conservative Svenska Dagbladet and the more liberal Aftonbladet and Dagens Nyheter – still have millions of loyal subscribers: although Sweden is a very wired place, the print media seem refreshingly healthy by British standards.